bertofurth/Seagate-Central-Toolchain/README.md

 be set and checked.
 The comments in the script explain the meanings of each parameter.
 If in doubt just leave as they are.

-    # Set the names of the gcc and binutils source
-    # directories
-    binutilsv=binutils-2.37
-    gccv=gcc-11.2.0

     # Number of threads to engage during build process.
     # Set to less than or equal the number of available
     # CPU cores.
 Use J=1 for troubleshooting